Can you make my content bring traffic?

 Everyone that is associated with social media has heard this question at least once.
-People that are unfamiliar with the culture of the Internet do not quite understand what a faux pas trying to engineer viral content can be; or that the mechanisms that lead to content virility will fight against content that was created specfically to go viral.
+People that are unfamiliar with the culture of the Internet do not quite understand what a faux pas trying to engineer viral content can be; or that the mechanisms that lead to content spread will fight against content that was created specfically to bring traffics.

 No responsible professional will ever promise a million YouTube videos for your content marketing campaign.
 They can however optimize your content, and the ensuing promotion, so the investment goes as far as possible.
 There are hundreds of tactical and strategic choices that will give quality content a fighting chance.
 Here are some of the most important aspects of optimizing your content marketing techniques.

 Quality Content is a Good Place to Start